-Doses greater than 300 mg of caffeine depended on the weight of the individual and his habit to caffeine, can already cause some side effects.
+Doses greater than 300 mg depended on the weight of the individual and his habit to caffeine, can already cause some side effects.

 These are restlessness, nervousness, excitement, insomnia, flushing of the face, increased urination, gastrointestinal disturbance, muscle spasms, abnormal heart rhythm, disjointed thoughts and speech.

-1000 mg caffeine can already cause serious poisoning, which can even end with death.
+1000 mg of the substance can already cause serious poisoning, which can even end with death.
 It is especially dangerous for people with heart rhythm disturbances.

 While some stimulants such as nicotine are classified as an addictive substance, caffeine is considered safe.
-Experts argue that caffeine can’t addict us.
-Nevertheless, it can cause headaches, dizziness, difficulty concentrating, feel nausea and muscle pain if we drink caffeine beverages regularly.
+Experts argue that it can’t addict us.
+Nevertheless, it can cause headaches, dizziness, difficulty concentrating, nausea, and muscle pain if we drink caffeine beverages regularly.

-It takes five to six hours for the body to eliminate only half the caffeine you consume.
+It takes 5-6 hours for the body to eliminate only half the caffeine you consume.
 An afternoon cup of black or other real tea can disturb your sleep.
-This effect may last even longer with people who are more sensitive to caffeine.
+This effect may last even longer with people who are more sensitive to the substance.

-Are you drinking a black tea in the morning to wake you up?
+Are you drinking black tea in the morning to wake you up?
 This is a great way for activating your brains.
-Black tea has the most caffeine amount among real teas.
+It has the most caffeine amount among real teas.
 Green and white tea follows.
-Caffeine has several health benefits but you should watch out that you don’t consume it too much.
+The substance has several health benefits but you should watch out that you don’t consume it too much.

 This is especially important if you are caffeine sensitive.
-You can still enjoy your tea but listen to your body.
-If you feel nervous and you have increased heart beat you should decrease your caffeine intake.
-Caffeine is also not recommended with alcohol so don’t practice it.
+You can still enjoy your favorite drink but listen to your body.
+If you feel nervous and you have increased heartbeat you should decrease its intake.
+The stimulant is also not recommended with alcohol so don’t practice it.